vitpia/markdown-cv/index.md

 __Comprehending particle verbs__.
 Experimental Linguistics Talks Utrecht.
 Utrecht, the Netherlands.
 September, 2009.

-## Oral Conference Presentations
+## Conference Presentations
-_Past 5 years.
+_Oral presentations only in the past 5 years.
 Asterisks indicate (PhD or undergraduate) student lead authors._
 <br/>
 `2022`
 \*Kennis, N., Zheng, X., de Bruin, A., & __Piai, V.__ _The electrophysiology of voluntary and cued language switching​: Evidence from event related potentials and neuronal oscillations_.
 IMPRS conference 2022.
 Nijmegen, the Netherlands.
 June, 2022.